 Founded in 1976, the American Studies Program (ASP) has served hundreds of students as a "Washington, D.C. campus."
 ASP uses Washington as a stimulating educational laboratory where college students gain hands-on experience with an internship in their chosen field, tailored to fit the students' talents and aspirations.
 Participants also explore pressing national and international issues in public policy seminars led by ASP faculty and Washington professionals.
 The program aims to help students live faithfully in contemporary society as followers of Christ.

-The Australian Studies Centre (ASC) is located at the Christian Heritage College in Brisbane, Australia.
+The Australia Studies Centre* (ASC) is located at the Christian Heritage College in Brisbane, Australia.
 Throughout the semester, students can study Christian studies and ministries, business, community development, psychology, history, English, and drama; as well as the modern Australian landscape and indigenous cultures.
 Homestays, service learning, and travel around Australia are important components of the ASC.
 Students observe Australia's beautiful landscape, live in the cosmopolitan melting pot of Brisbane, serve the poor of Australia's multi-cultural ghettos, and engage the political capital of Canberra and its power players.
 Students also come to know the traditions of Aboriginal people during an Outback excursion and can enroll in a course that includes traveling to New Zealand to meet with Maori people.

 The Contemporary Music Center provides students with the opportunity to live and work in the refining context of community while seeking to understand to integrate music, faith, and business.
 Both the Artist and Executive tracks offer students instruction, experience, and a uniquely Christ-centered perspective on creativity and the marketplace, while working together to create and market a recording of original music.
 Both tracks include coursework, labs, directed study, and a practicum.